osaether/code-snippets/home-assistant/README.md

 # prxtemps.py

 This script is used to read the nvme, sdd, CPU and NIC temperatures of my Proxmox machine and post them to my Home Assistant (HA) server.
-I haved uploaded it here in case sdomebody might find use for it.
+I haved uploaded it here in case somebody might find use for it.

 The script is ment to be executed on a Linux machine.
 To use it on your machine you need to change a few things.